Vanquis Banking Group: History

-In March 2021, Provident Financial announced it intended to introduce a scheme of arrangement, under which £50m would be set aside for compensation payments for unresolved claims made before 17 December 2020.
+In March 2021, Provident Financial announced it intended to introduce a scheme of arrangement, under which £50 million would be set aside for compensation payments for unresolved claims made before 17 December 2020.

 In December 2021, Provident Financial's doorstep lending business was placed into a managed orderly run-off.
 The business was closed down on 31 December 2021.

 In January 2023, it was announced that the company would be rebranded from "Provident Financial" to "Vanquis Banking Group".
 It changed its name accordingly on 2 March 2023.

+In 2023, the firm acquired financial technology company Snoop, which provides a budget management application.